 Utilize your website and social media

 You probably already have a website, so promote the site on social media.
-Offer printable coupons.
+Offer printable coupons and other restaurant marketing brochures.
 Change the coupons monthly.
 If you have been harvesting emails, this gives you another reason to touch your customers.
 Each time you change your offer, alert your customers there is a new offer.
 Each time you have a contest winner, drive people to your website to see who it is.
 Don’t keep the same coupon on your website forever.
 Change it up!
 Keep it fun!
 If you are running any contests, be sure to list the winners.
 Be sure to get their permission when they win.
 Keep the current contest on the website with instructions for how to enter.
 Be sure to check your emails and social media for questions and orders regularly.
 Don’t overuse email by sending a barrage of email reminders.
 Have a reason to email your customers, or you will end up on their junk email list.

 There are several inexpensive ways that restaurants and diners can entice customers to spend their limited discretionary money at your shop.
 These are just a few great tips.
 The key is to create excitement about your store and your products.
 Use your special as a loss leader to entice customers in.
 They won’t all order the special, and you will profit from add-ons such as beverages, soups, salads, and desserts.
 Keep it affordable, keep it exciting and fun, and keep your name at the top of their mind!